Bob Backlund: Early career (1973−1976)

 Backlund was trained for professional wrestling by renowned trainer Eddie Sharkey and made his debut for the American Wrestling Association (AWA) in 1973.
-Backlund's clean-cut look and technical approach made him a natural face, and he quickly got over with the fans.
 After leaving the AWA, Backlund traveled the United States, working for the National Wrestling Alliance in its various territories.
 In 1974, Backlund wrestled in Texas, for Dory Funk Jr. and Terry Funk's Amarillo, Texas-based Western States Sports promotion.
 In March, he defeated Terry Funk for the NWA Western States Heavyweight Championship (the promotion's top title).
 Backlund held it for two months, before losing it to Karl Von Steiger in May.

 In mid-1975, Backlund started working for Georgia Championship Wrestling (GCW).
 He teamed with Jerry Brisco to win the NWA Georgia Tag Team Championship from Toru Tanaka and Mr. Fuji in October 1975.
 They held the championship belts for two months before losing to Les Thornton and Tony Charles.
 In 1976, Backlund left Georgia for Championship Wrestling from Florida (CWF, NWA Florida).
 Here he teamed with Steve Keirn to defeat Bob Orton Jr. and Bob Roop for the NWA Florida Tag Team Championship.
 Backlund and Keirn lost the title to The Hollywood Blonds (Buddy Roberts and Jerry Brown) in October 1976.
 While working for NWA Florida, Backlund also wrestled in St. Louis, Missouri, for Sam Muchnick's St. Louis Wrestling Club.
 He defeated Harley Race to win the NWA Missouri Heavyweight Championship on April 23, 1976, and he lost the title to Jack Brisco on November 26.